-Ford (NYSE:F) is a leading automobile company, not only in the U.S. but also globally, with annual sales reaching more than $150 billion in 2019.
+Ford Motor Company (NYSE:F), a leading automobile company not just in the U.S. but also globally, has annual sales reaching more than $127 billion in 2020.

-The company specializes not only in the design of automobiles but also in the manufacturing as well as marketing and servicing of a full line of cars, trucks and SUVs.
+Ford Motor specializes not only in the design of vehicles but also in the manufacturing as well as marketing and servicing of a full line of Ford and Lincoln cars, trucks and SUVs.

 Ford is now pursuing leadership positions in the electric vehicle space by investing heavily in the design of electric vehicles and batteries, hoping to get a slice of the growing EV market.